Issyanofsky/make/manual/l3intotoapiandhttp.md

 ### If the API is not already in Make (there is no mudles for that API)

-We use the __HTTP__ moudle that allows us to make some api request to any app in the internet that have an API accesable.
+We use the __HTTP__ moudle that allows us to make some API request to any app in the internet that have an API accesable.

 __HTTP (Get a file)__
 What it will do is take a __URL__ and downloading the file from there.